Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: The diner did make me, yes.
 That is correct.

-PLECK: Okay, so at one point you were on the menu.
+PLECK: Oh okay, so at one point you were on the menu.

 BORY: I was made on the line in the kitchen, yeah.